molinan2/download-vgm/README.md

 node index.js
 ```

-Downloads will be saved in the `/downloads` folder.
+Downloads will be saved to the `/downloads` folder.